Catalyze97/HexOcean-task/README.md

-Start date: 30.05.2022.
-Finish date: 06.05.2022.

-Time spent: 55-60 hours

-Make sure you have docker and docker-compose installed, and install all requirements in file requirements.txt.
+Make sure you have docker and docker-compose installed

 Clone git repository, get into valid directory and type in terminal: docker-compose up